abachurin/2048/README.md

 ### Why do it at all
 In the course of doing this project I've quickly found out that other people already had achieved much better scores results in the past, when the game was popular.
 See this discussion: https://stackoverflow.com/questions/22342854/what-is-the-optimal-algorithm-for-the-game-2048

 But I used to enjoy the game and I wanted to:
 * Code the self-learning Agent myself.
 * Firstly, implement the game mechanics in Python, improving my rather basic Python sklills in the process.
 * Find a nice way to visualise it, study the basics of Reinforcement Learning and Neural Networks (which i didn't need in the end for this particular project).
-* find the right strategy with the following important restriction:
+* Find the right strategy with the following **important restriction**:
-- I wanted the code to run on my Mac-book, so no models with huge number of parameters.
+I wanted the code to run on my Mac-book, so no models with huge number of parameters.
-- I did NOT want to wait for ages.
+I did NOT want to wait for ages.
 Long training or more than 1 second per move - no go.
 No way i could train anything or get relevant statistics otherwise.
 * Finally, learn how to post this project on github in a user-friendly way.